Decentralized · Encrypted · Delay-Tolerant

 No Fixed Topology

-Runners carry drives in any direction.
+Runners carry archives in any direction.
 No routing tables, no path discovery, no servers.
 State converges regardless of who carries what where.

 Read more ↓